schneems/threaded/README.md

 end
 ```

-It can be any object that responds to `call` but we recommend a class or module which makes switching to a durable queue system (like resque) later easier.
+It can be any object that responds to `call` but we recommend a class or module which makes switching to a durable queue system (like Resque) easier.

 Then to enqueue a task to be run in the background use `Threaded.enqueue`: